KwatMDPhD/how_to_medicine/README.md

 ## Summarize

-"I'm going to try to summarize what you told me.
-If I'm missing anything or there is something you want to add, just let me know."
+"I am going to try to summarize what you told me.
+If I am missing anything or there is something you want to add, just let me know."

-## Physical Exam
+## Exam

 ## End